Odd graph and its applications to the strong edge coloring: Applications to strong edge coloring

 An $\ell$-thread in a graph $G$ is a path of length $\ell + 1$ in $G$ whose $\ell$ internal vertices have degree $2$ in the full graph $G$.
-Note that the ends of the $\ell$-thread can be the same vertex.
+Note that the endpoints of the $\ell$-thread can be the same vertex.
 For example, an $(\ell +1)$-cycle contains many $\ell$-threads.

 Let $R$ be a subgraph of $G$.
-We call $R$ a {\em $\kappa$-reducible configuration} if there exists a subgraph $R'$ of $R$ such that each strong $\kappa$-edge-coloring of $G - R'$ can be extended to a strong $\kappa$-edge-coloring of $G$.
+We call $R$ a {\em $\kappa$-reducible configuration} if there exists an induced subgraph $R'$ of $R$ such that each strong $\kappa$-edge-coloring of $G - R'$ can be extended to a strong $\kappa$-edge-coloring of $G$.